Thorfusion/solder.py/README.md

 #### Repo variables

 This is the public facing URL for your repository.
 This is prefix url that technic launcher uses to download the mods.
 Include a trailing slash!
+You dont actually need to store the files in mods but solder.py own hosting folder is mods.
+S3 public links can be root for an example, same with repo url aswell.

 ```bash
 -e SOLDER_MIRROR_URL=https://solder.example.com/mods/